mreidsma/talks/aware/awareness.md

 Primo suggesting Children's Sex Literature as a replacement for Children's Literature.
 From [@Nadaleen](https://twitter.com/Nadaleen/status/730116596728012800)

 Note:
-I've also been able to find problematic results from colleagues on Twitter, like this one that Nadaleen Tempelman-Kluit posted from Primo, where it thinks a search for Children's Literature could only be made better by transforming it into a search for Children's Sex Literature.
+I've also been able to find problematic results from colleagues, like this Primo result that Nadaleen Tempelman-Kluit posted on Twitter, where Primo thinks a search for Children's Literature could only be made better by transforming it into a search for Children's Sex Literature.

 -----